dof-studio/dtafina/MachineLearning/Description.md

 Standard and Poor daily price data and processed Moving Average, and return data.
 It is good for training an RNN or LSTM for teaching purposes.

+## `eur_usd_processesd.csv`
+EUR / USD Daily Exchange rate with processde Moving Average, and return data.
+It is good for training an RNN or LSTM for teaching purposes.